-Coláiste Lurgan, a Gaeltacht school in Connemara, County Galway, is world famous for their production of excellent music videos re-interpreting popular songs in Ireland’s native language, Irish (Gaelige).
+Coláiste Lurgan, a Gaeltacht school in Connemara, County Galway, is world-famous for their production of excellent music videos re-interpreting popular songs in Ireland’s native language, Irish (Gaelige).

-Even Avicii himself gave his stamp of approval to the videos.
-The Swedish DJ tweeted, “This one’s so cool!
+“This one’s so cool!
 Can’t understand a word but I love it!”

 The college’s focus is on “Gaelige gan eagla” (“Irish without fear”) and promoting the general use of Irish among the younger generations.
 The videos are made on a voluntary basis by the students of Coláiste Lurgan and local professionals who offer assistance free of charge.